 E Source conducted this survey online in 2017, 2018, 2019, and 2021.
 In 2021, we surveyed just over 5,000 Canadian residential customers.
 We designed the survey, collected the data, and analyzed the results.
 Each year, we applied fieldwork quotas for gender, age, and income to the survey sample to ensure that the sample is representative of the Canadian population.
 We then used a postfieldwork weighting scheme to reflect each province’s share of households in the total survey area.

 If you’re a subscriber, these links will take you to the study deliverables.
-If you’re not currently a subscriber, you may contact us for information on membership to pertinent E Source services.
+If you’re not currently a subscriber, contact us for information on how to become an E Source member.